-For some reason we human try to solve problems on our own, or then we try to solve them as a large groups, we are all working more or less on the same thing or a similar thing, working as “peers”.
+For some reason, we human try to solve problems on our own, or then we try to solve them as large groups, we are all working more or less on the same thing or a similar thing, working as “peers”.

-There is always a sense of glorification that comes with problem solving, so that ends up messing things more.
+There is always a sense of glorification that comes with problem-solving, so that ends up messing things more.
 You want to be able to say “I did this” and “I solved this”.
-But in the way things organize in nature, no such moment exist.
+But in the way things organize in nature, no such moment exists.
 No moment is more certain than another, there is no “absolute zero” when something suddenly becomes complete and stops.
-This is proven with modern science in respect to movement of atoms.
+This is proven with modern science with respect to the movement of atoms.

 We still haven’t solved the most important problem of all.
 How to solve problems.